Frequently Asked Technical Questions:

 Does TruTranscripts have an FTP site that I can upload my files to?

-NOTE: Do Not Send Any Audio Files As Email
+NOTE: Do Not Send Any Audio or Video Files As Email

 Okay, how do I proceed?

 Let us know when you are ready to upload your files.
-We will send you an email with instructions, a link to the site, and your personal user name and password.
+We will provide you with the link and login credentials.
+When you have your audio or video file(s) ready, just copy and paste or drag and drop them into your folder on our FTP site.
 Here’s an example of how to access our secure FTP server: